-We can currently clean heat exchangers up to 100 metric tonnes with a maximum length of 18 metres at our plant in the Netherlands, another of our plants can handle up to 10 meters, and all other Thermo-Clean plants go up to 8 meters.
+We can currently clean heat exchangers up to 100 metric tonnes with a maximum length of 18 metres at our plant in the Netherlands.
+At all our other plants; we can handle up to 8-10 metres.

 However, this does not mean that the method itself is limited to these dimensions.
 Bigger is definitely possible, but the existing installations would need to be modified or new ones would need to be built.
 It may seem extravagant to build a thermal cleaning installation just to clean one heat exchanger with exceptional dimensions, but it has already been proven in practice that this is often an economically sound solution.
 A new pyrolysis oven is much cheaper and faster to build than many heat exchangers.
 It can definitely pay off to consider thermal cleaning for "the real big boys", or to discuss it with your industrial cleaner!